ropensci/rdhs/README.md

 Further vignettes
 -----------------

-TODO: An example workflow using `rdhs` to calculate trends in anemia prevalence is avaiable [here](INSERT%20LINK).
+TODO: An example workflow using `rdhs` to calculate trends in anemia prevalence is available [here](INSERT%20LINK).

 TODO: Full functionality is described in the tutorial [here](https://rawgit.com/OJWatson/rdhs/c33321a/vignettes/rdhs.html).

 Motivation
 ----------

 The Demographic and Health Surveys (DHS) Program has collected and disseminated population survey data from over 90 countries for over 30 years.
 In many countries, DHS provide the key data that mark progress towards targets such as the Sustainable Development Goals (SDGs) and inform health policy such as detailing trends in child mortality and characterising the distribution of use of insecticide-treated bed nets in Africa.
 Though standard health indicators are routinely published in survey final reports, much of the value of DHS is derived from the ability to download and analyse standardized microdata datasets for subgroup analysis, pooled multi-country analysis, and extended research studies.
-The suite of tools within `rdhs` hopes to extend the accesibility of these datasets to more researchers within the global health community, who are increasingly using R for their statistical analysis, and is the output of conversations with numerous research groups globally.
+The suite of tools within `rdhs` hopes to extend the accessibility of these datasets to more researchers within the global health community, who are increasingly using R for their statistical analysis, and is the output of conversations with numerous research groups globally.
 The end result aims to increase the end user accessibility to the raw data and create a tool that supports reproducible global health research, as well as simplifying commonly required analytical pipelines.